About Holland Bloorview

 Holland Bloorview is also an academic hospital fully affiliated with the University of Toronto.
 We focus on improving the lives of kids with disabilities, kids needing rehabilitation after illness or trauma, and kids whose medical complexity requires specialized care.
-We serve nearly 7,500 children and youth annually, accounting for more than 1,000 unique diagnoses.
+We serve more than 8,300 children and youth annually, accounting for more than 1,000 unique diagnoses.
 We serve families from across Ontario, Canada in our inpatient units and specialized medical clinics, and provide outpatient therapy, life skills and recreation programming for families in the Greater Toronto area.

 Read the hospital’s anti-stigma position paper Dear Everybody, It’s time to end stigma for young Canadians with disabilities.

 Holland Bloorview Kids Rehabilitation Hospital’s Dear Everybody campaign is a national movement to end stigma and eliminate bias towards disability.
 The campaign returns for the third year with powerful images that highlight the exclusion of people with disabilities from the media landscape, challenging the public to demand more inclusive representation.